 Even though soy is natural and can be raised through organic farming techniques, there are concerns that parents have regarding soy consumption at an early age.

 Phytoestrogens occur naturally in soy.
 Research is looking at the effects of the plant-based estrogen and if there are any adverse effects.
 It can lead to developmental delays which can be found in boys around the time of puberty.
-There are also concerns about the affects of the reproductive health on girls if there is long term exposure, especially during the first few years.
+There are also concerns about the effects of the reproductive health on girls if there is long term exposure, especially during the first few years.

 In the first year of life, your baby is growing and developing at a fast rate.
 Brain development is important, which is why parents opt for organic baby formula to reduce the amount of neurotoxins and synthetic materials that are added in other conventional baby formulas.
 When it comes to soy-based formula, one of the proteins that is in the plant is trypsin inhibitors.
 It may inhibit the digestion and absorption of nutrients.
 Those nutrients are connected to overall growth and development, but especially brain development.